-I've been at this a long, long time.
-In fact, nobody else building V8 Weber carburetion systems today has been doing it as long, or has built as many.
+I've been at this for a long time.
+In fact, nobody else building V8 Weber carburetion systems today has been doing it as long, or has built as many units as I have.
 Other sources offer similar products that may look the same, and some are temptingly cheaper, but with Weber carburetion, you'll get what you pay for.
-Pay now or pay later.
-The real value is in what you can't see...experience.
+You'll pay now or pay later.
+The real value is in what you can't see: Experience.

 World's most complete reference base and source for V8 Weber carburetion systems and parts